jumpingrivers/meetingsR/docs/index.md

 ## Technical bit

 The html files for this document live in the `docs/` directory of the [repository](https://github.com/jumpingrivers/meetingsR/).
-Travis creates the html files from the `.Rmd` files and commits them to the `docs/` directory.
+When a change is made to the `main` branch, a GitHub Action creates the html files from the `.Rmd` files and pushes them to the `gh-pages` branch.

-I've created a couple of [R scripts](https://github.com/jumpingrivers/meetingsR/tree/master/R) to help maintain this list.
+I've created a couple of [R scripts](https://github.com/jumpingrivers/meetingsR/tree/main/R) to help maintain this list.
 One checks the URL return code 200, the other counts the number of groups.

 ## Original source